gapatron/gapatron.github.io/_pages/about.md

 ## Research Interests

-🔹 **Generative Models**: Diffusion models, flow matching, and score-based generative methods.
+🔹 **Generative Models**: Diffusion models, flow matching, and score-based generative methods, and their applications to science and media.

+🔹 **Variational Inference & Probabilistic Learning**: Applying Variational Bayesian methods to improve inference speed with theoretical guarantees at the scale of future astronomical surveys.

-🔹 **Personalized Content Generation**: How AI can move beyond static recommendation into **adaptive, user-driven creation**.
+🔹 **Personalized Content Generation**: How can we use pre-trained generative foundational media models to move beyond generic recommendation into **adaptive, user-driven creation**.

-🔹 **Variational Inference & Probabilistic Learning**: Applying Bayesian methods to improve **robustness and interpretability** in deep learning.
+🔹 **Recommender Systems**: In the later stage of my PhD, I have developed a keen interest towards recommender systems, and I am excited to incorporate the insights of this field into my own research on personalized generation.

 ---